shwrthy/coursera-machine-learning-in-python-/README.md

 # coursera-machine-learning-in-python-
-# This document are preparing for the learner of machine learning in coursera.
+# These documents are preparing for the learner of machine learning in coursera.